 - View the website the way it will appear in most modern browsers

-- Tour site by holding down control key and clicking links
+- Tour the site by holding down the control key and clicking links.

-- Navigation bar makes it easy to go back, forward or home like in a browser
+- The navigation bar makes it easy to go back, forward, or home like in a browser.

-- Live View Options button allows users to edit pages in a new tab
+- The Live View Options button allows users to edit pages in a new tab.

-Live View works on a Webkit based build.
-Webkit is a rendering engine that powers most mobile browsers as well some of the most popular browsers such as Google Chrome and Apple's Safari.
+Live View works on a Webkit-based build.
+Webkit is a rendering engine that powers most mobile browsers and some of the most popular browsers, such as Google Chrome and Apple's Safari.

 Webkit's engine ensures that users obtain the most accurate preview possible and allows the authoring of richer HTML5 and CSS3-based experiences than previous versions of Dreamweaver.

 The CSS Inspect tool assists users in overseeing the page's CSS-based elements and determining which element requires modification to produce the desired effect.

 The CSS Inspect Tool can be activated by clicking the Inspect button listed beside Live View in the document toolbar.